TRON-Bioinformatics/covigator/docs/source/02_dashboard.md

 * **Mutations only observed as intrahost**.
 Any mutation that has been observed in clonal state (ie: VAF > 80 %) will not be present in this table, no matter how many intrahost observations.
-This table includes information on the aminoacid change, the mutation effect, first and last observation dates, plus some of the scores discussed above.
+This table includes information on the amino-acid change, the mutation effect, first and last observation dates, plus some of the scores discussed above.
 * **Library strategies distribution**
   * X-axis: library strategy
   * Y-axis: number of samples